openmcp-project/docs/docs/developers/clusterproviders.md

 - The `clusters.openmcp.cloud/k8sversion` and `clusters.openmcp.cloud/provider` labels are not set by default.
 The cluster provider can populate them to allow for easier filtering or better column information in `kubectl get`.
   - Note that `spec.kubernetes.version` contains a desired k8s version, which does not have to match the actual k8s version that is displayed in the label.
 - The `clusters.openmcp.cloud/providerinfo` annotation can be used to hold additional provider-specific information.
 It is displayed as a column on `kubectl get -o wide`.
 - `spec.kubernetes.version` can contain a desired k8s version.
 If not set, the provider has to derive it from its configuration.
-The provider can decide to either throw an error or choose version if an invalid/unsupported version is specified.
+The provider can decide to either throw an error or choose a version if an invalid/unsupported version is specified.
 - `spec.profile` is the most important field for a ClusterProvider.
 It references the `ClusterProfile` that should be used for this cluster.
   - The referenced profile contains a reference to the ClusterProvider it belongs to.
 Since multiple ClusterProviders can run in parallel, this allows a ClusterProvider to determine whether it is responsible for this cluster resource or not.
     - **ClusterProviders must only ever act on `Cluster` resources that reference profiles belonging to themselves!**